ClaudioChicoDev/YouGov-Technical-Assessment/README.md

 ## Running the application

-To run the application, navigate to the project directory and run the following command:
+After setting up the .env file, you can run the application using Docker Compose.
+To launch the application, navigate to the project root directory and run the following command:

-    docker-compose up --build web
+    docker compose up --build web

-This command builds the Docker image and starts the container for the web service defined in docker-compose.yml.
+This command builds the Docker image and starts the containers defined in docker-compose.yml.

-You can access the FastAPI application at http://localhost:8000 (or any other port you have defined in the .env file).
+You can access the API at http://localhost:8000, the route for the technical assessment is http://localhost:8000/characters/top_10_sorted.
+The API documentation is available at http://localhost:8000/docs or http://localhost:8000/redoc (ports may vary depending on your .env file configuration).

 ## Running the tests

 To run the tests, navigate to the project directory and run the following command:

-    docker compose run --rm --build web python -m pytest
+    docker-compose up --build -d && docker-compose run --rm web python -m pytest && docker-compose down

-This command builds the Docker image and runs the tests defined in the tests directory.
-The --rm flag removes the container after the tests have finished running.
-The --build flag is optional but advised, it forces the image to be rebuilt before running the tests.
+This command builds the Docker image and runs the tests defined in the tests directory, then stops and removes the containers.

 ## Stopping the application